Gradings and Assessments

 Who does it?

-VisitEngland, VisitScotland, Visit Wales, Northern Ireland Tourist Board and the AA carry out Quality Assessment in Britain.
+VisitEngland, VisitScotland, Visit Wales, Northern Ireland Tourist Board, the AA and Quality in Tourism all offer acreditation schemes in Britain.
 They all use the same extremely rigorous criteria and make reliable and impartial assessments.

 How is accommodation graded?